 Providing mitigation requirements are implemented it was concluded that present wildlife Species at Risk will be protected from negative impacts and will not contravene with Section 9 (species protection) or Section 10 (habitat protection) of the Endangered Species Act, 2007.
-Based on this information we find that the Town can proceed with the eligible new bridge construction in the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08.
+Based on this information we find that the Town can proceed with the eligible replacement bridge construction in the drain as they are exempt under Sections 9 and 10 of the Act, provided that they follow the rules within Ontario Regulation 242/08 and the Contractor will need to monitor for special concerns from the N.H.I.C. mapping as included in the Appendix and provide mitigation as necessary.
 To address these requirements the Town has established comprehensive mitigation measures as well as species identification guides for reference.
 Copies of the measures and guides are available for viewing by any interested parties at the Town office.